 As a result of the digital revolution, the amount of pertinent information is multiplying at an exponential rate and can scarcely be managed even by well-organised scholars.
 On the other hand, ever less time is available at German universities to obtain a detailed overview of the information available.
 Thus, there is often no time to carefully read through that which scholars would like to read and/or simply what they need to read.
 Accordingly, instead of “close reading”, scholars are now expected to perform “distant reading”, in which they sift through large quantities of manuscripts using digital information-processing techniques instead of actually reading the literature.

 To counteract this phenomenon of dwindling time, the Fritz Thyssen Foundation is seeking to provide scholars in the humanities and social sciences time to engage in thorough reading, the “ThyssenLesezeit”.
-The aim is to provide support over a six-month period of time based on a no-gain, no-loss funding model to members of the administration at German universities who have particularly little time due to their workload (such as rectors/presidents, vice-presidents/prorectors, deans and heads of excellence clusters) in order to enable them to resume their own research activities quickly once they have completed their administrative stints.
+The aim is to provide support over a six-month period of time based on a no-gain, no-loss funding model to members of the administration at German schools of higher learning who have particularly little time due to their workload (such as rectors/presidents, vice-presidents/prorectors, deans and heads of excellence clusters) in order to enable them to resume their own research activities quickly once they have completed their administrative stints.
 During this reading time, scholars are to be placed on leave from their university-related obligations for one semester in order to be able to review the literature in their respective subject areas.
 Secondly, the programme also seeks to promote younger junior scholars who are to assume the professorship as substitutes for six months.
 Applications will only be accepted in this “tandem” form.

 Application for ThyssenLesezeit

 - Applications can only be filed by scholars from a school of higher learning or a non-profit research institution.